Benefits of sensory play for toddlers and preschoolers

 What Are the Benefits of Sensory Play?

 The big question is, why should children do sensory play?
 What is the importance of sensory play?
 What do children learn from this?
 There are more important reasons than you might think.

 We know kids learn by playing, and this is true for sensory activities too.
 Children are very engaged when they can dive in and really experience what they are playing with.
 They retain the information better too.

-Sensory play opens up a whole new world of vocabulary for children.
+Sensory play opens up a whole new world of language development for children.
 Are things hard or soft?
 Is the sound high-pitched or low?
 Does that taste sweet or sour?
 These are all new words that describe things in our world.
 You are teaching your children the words of the senses.
 This helps them with building a descriptive vocabulary.